KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/02-Import-data-intoR.md

 teaching: 20
 exercises: 20
 questions:
-- "How to get my raw phenotypic data into R?"
+- "How to get my data file into R?"

 objectives:
-- "Import your .csv file to RStudio with its Url"
+- "Import your .csv file to RStudio with its Url."
 - "Import your .csv file to RStudio with command."